wisewizardofthestars/SO-project-2/README.md

 (SO) project 2 implemented in C.

-This aspect of the project involves the implementation of a basic message broker.
+The second part of the project aims to create a simple message publishing and subscribing system, which stores messages in the TFS file system.

 Made by [@wisewizardofthestars](https://github.com/wisewizardofthestars) and [@mira-eanda](https://github.com/mira-eanda).